theolivenbaum/resin/README.md

 Then create a .Net Core IIS site that points to [path_of_clone]/src/publish.
 Make sure the app pool type is "unmanaged".

-Read below how to create document collections then use your favorite HTTP client to create a collection from an array of JSON documents.
-Then read about how to query your data, how to slice and re-model it.
+Read below how to create document collections.
+Use your favorite HTTP client to create a collection from an array of JSON documents.
+Read on to learn about querying your data, how to slice and then re-model it.

 ## Create your own collections